<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <channel>

-<title>Comments on: How to remove LCD screen and inverter from Dell Inspiron 9400</title>
+Comments on: How to replace screen on Dell Inspiron 9400 </title>

-<atom:link href="http://www.insidemylaptop.com/remove-lcd-screen-inverter-in-dell-inspiron-9400/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.insidemylaptop.com/remove-lcd-screen-inverter-in-dell-inspiron-9400/feed/" rel="self" type="application/rss+xml" />

 <item>

-<guid isPermaLink="false">http://www.insidemylaptop.com/?p=418#comment-28787</guid>
+<guid isPermaLink="false">http://www.insidemylaptop.com/?p=418#comment-2081006</guid>

 ]]></content:encoded>